mehrrero/map_reduce_word_count/README.md

 4. Run any number of instances of the worker with `python worker.py -p p` where $p$ is the port where the driver is listening.
 Steps 2 and 3 can be executed in any order. \
         *Example*: `python worker.py -p 8080` will run a worker, telling it to expect a driver at port 8080.

 Alternatively, we also provide a shell script `map_reduce.sh` which runs all files in a single terminal window.
-It can be called with optional parameters `-N`, `-M`, `-p` and `-W` for the number of workers.
+It can be called with optional parameters `-N`, `-M`, `-p`, and `-W` for the number of workers.
 If any of these parameters are not chosen by the user, the code will run with default values (`N=6, M=4, W=4, p=8080`).